dwwhalen/visual-testing-sandbox/BLOG.md

 I also tweaked my Github workflow to run the visual tests with the same Docker image that I used locally, so I can be sure the if the tests pass locally in Docker, they'll also pass in the CI environment.

 I committed the changes to the repo, and now the tests pass both locally on my Mac and in the CI workflow.

-This setup ensures that the visual aspects of your app look great across different operating systems without needing to set up multiple environments.
 Pretty slick, right?

 # Dealing with a failed test
 So now let's see how Playwright helps you when a test fails.
-I'm going to change the page so it does not have placeholder text is the ToDo texbox.
+I'm going to change the application so it does not have placeholder text is the ToDo texbox.
 When I run the test, I get this error:

 ```console
 Error: Screenshot comparison failed: